Farm Credit Administration.

 - To the extent practicable, seek to encourage the Farm Credit System to continue its efforts to promote and increase diversity.

-The Board reaffirms its commitment to ensuring FCA conducts all of its employment practices in a nondiscriminatory manner.
+The Board reaffirms its commitment to ensuring FCA conducts all its employment practices in a nondiscriminatory manner.
 The Board expects full cooperation and support from everyone associated with recruitment, selection, development, and promotion to ensure such actions are free of discrimination.
 All employees will be evaluated on their EEOD achievements as part of their overall job performance.
 Though staff commitment is important, the role of supervisors is paramount to success.
-Agency supervisors must be coaches and are responsible for helping all employees develop their talents and give their best efforts in contributing to the mission of the FCA.
+Agency supervisors must be coaches Start Printed Page 49523and are responsible for helping all employees develop their talents and give their best efforts in contributing to the mission of the FCA.

 It is the policy of the FCA to provide a work environment free from unlawful discrimination in any form, and to protect all employees from any form of harassment, either physical or verbal.
-The FCA will not tolerate harassment in Start Printed Page 50910the workplace for any reason.
+The FCA will not tolerate harassment in the workplace for any reason.
 The FCA also will not tolerate retaliation against any employee for reporting harassment or for aiding in any inquiry about reporting harassment.
+FCA begins prompt, thorough, and impartial investigations within 10 days of receiving notice of harassment allegations.

 A disabled veteran is defined as someone who is entitled to compensation under the laws administered by the Veterans Administration or someone who was discharged or released from active duty because of a service-connected disability.